Our New Banned Books Collection for teens and young adults is just in time for

 A survivor story about reclaiming her voice after sexual assault.
 Often Banned for its frank discussion of rape.
 BUY NOW!

 A raw, funny, heartbreaking story about a friendship. love, and loss-frequently challenged for sexual content and language.
-BOY NOW!
+BUY NOW!

 A powerful historical YA novel about love, racism, and the 1937 Texas school explosion-banned for sexual content and rasual theme.
 BUY NOW!